 Our estimates of Combined Property Values represent our opinion and may not accurately reflect the current market value of the properties relating to our GNLs.
-Our estimates are not based on contractual sale terms and are based on numerous estimates and assumptions, and no assurance can be given regarding the accuracy or appropriateness of such estimates and assumptions.
-The application of alternative estimates or assumptions could result in valuations that are materially lower than those used in our underwriting and portfolio monitoring processes.
-Similarly, we may not agree with valuations determined by third parties.
+Such estimates are based on numerous estimates and assumptions and not on contractual sale terms or third-party appraisals and, therefore, are inherently uncertain, and no assurance can be given regarding the accuracy or appropriateness of such estimates and assumptions.
+The application of alternative estimates or assumptions could result in valuations, by us or others, that are materially lower than those used in our underwriting and portfolio monitoring processes.